WELCOME TO

 CLASSIC AND WELL REMEMBERED 1960s AND 1970s

-technology during that time.
-He authored dozens of transistor
+involved with transistor technology during that time.
+He authored

-construction project articles that appeared in Electronics Illustrated
+dozens of transistor construction project articles that appeared in

-magazine, where he was active as a technical editor and column
+Electronics Illustrated magazine, where he was active as a technical editor

-author.
-Len may best be remembered for his now legendary books from
+and column author.
+Len may best be remembered for his now legendary

-the 1960s that were written primarily for the young hobbyists and
+books from the 1960s that were written primarily for the young hobbyists

 transistor radio or audio oscillator with germanium transistors and still